-It costs as much as seven times more to acquire a new customer than it does to retain an old one.
-Not only is more time, money and effort required to convert and convince someone new to make a purchase or sign up for your services – it is your existing customers who are way more likely to keep your business going and growing in the future.
+It costs as much as five times more to acquire a new customer compared to retaining an existing one.
+First, you need more time, money, and effort to convert and convince someone new to make a purchase or sign up for your services.
+However, your existing customers are also way more likely to keep your business going and growing in the future.

 The Magic Formula for Long-Term Business Success

-With the following values:
+Use this formula with the following values:

-E= the number of customers you have at the end of the week/month/year or other duration
+- E= the number of customers you have at the end of the week/month/year or other duration

-N= the number of new customers your business made a sale to or acquired in some other way during a given period
+- N= the number of new customers your business made a sale to or acquired in some other way during a given period

-S= the number of customers you had at the start of the period
+- S= the number of customers you had at the start of the period

 Your customer retention rate is: